 On October 26, 1886, 163 Commonwealth was purchased from William Tower by a trust established under the will of investment banker Henry Purkitt Kidder for the benefit of his wife, Elizabeth (Huidekoper) Kidder.
 He had died in January of 1886.
 They had lived at 2 Newbury before his death.
 They also maintained a home in Milton.

 Elizabeth Kidder made 163 Commonwealth her Boston home until about 1939.
-On several occasions, however, she lived elsewhere for extended periods and leased the house to others.
+However, she spent her winter seasons elsewhere (probably in Milton) for extended periods on several occasions and leased 163 Commonwealth to others.

 She continued to live at 163 Commonwealth during the 1888-1889 winter season, but then was living elsewhere for the next twelve years.

 By the 1892-1893 winter season, it was the home of Susan Greene (Amory) Dexter, the estranged wife of shipping merchant and railroad investor Franklin Gordon Dexter.
 She continued to live there during the 1899-1900 winter season, but by the next season, she had moved to 456 Beacon.

 During the 1900-1901 winter season, 163 Commonwealth was the home of Rev. Paul Revere Frothingham and his wife, Anna (Clapp) Frothingham.
 In October of 1900, he had been installed as pastor of the Arlington Street Church.
 They previously had lived in New Bedford, where he had been pastor of the First Congregational Society.
 By the next season, they had moved to the Hotel Victoria at 273 Dartmouth, and by the 1902-1903 season they were living at 294 Beacon.

 By the 1901-1902 winter season, Elizabeth Kidder was once again living at 163 Commonwealth.
 She continued to live there until the 1921-1922 winter season, when it was the home of Horace Binney and his wife, Marie Anne (Sorchan) Binney.
 They previously had lived at 227 Marlborough; by 1923 they had moved to 61 Commonwealth.